dahlbaek/Ubuntu-dotfiles/README.md

-# dotfiles for my Ubuntu setup
+# config for my Debian setup

-A collection of my dotfiles (mostly minor tweaks to default configs) along with some simple setup instructions for Ubuntu 18.04.
+A collection of my dotfiles and other setup (mostly minor tweaks to default configs) along with some simple setup instructions for Debian Stretch.

 ## get git